tc39/notes/es7/2016-09/sept-28.md

 DD: Allow him to get to the slides...

-BF: Without eval occurring during linking, we have no path to transition from transpilers to native modules.
+BFS: Without eval occurring during linking, we have no path to transition from transpilers to native modules.

-BF: [Timing example - Circular] Circular dependency between CJS and ESM, with `module.exports = null` from CJS
+BFS: [Timing example - Circular] Circular dependency between CJS and ESM, with `module.exports = null` from CJS

 ![](https://i.gyazo.com/a36044bb7e3306007b007ddc9b87d6a1.png)